If you have spiritual concerns about pregnancy or abortion, you are not alone.

 The last decade brought many challenges in social justice and reproductive rights, and with our efforts to secure ongoing funding sources for Faith Aloud’s work.
 Eventually it became too difficult to sustain Faith Aloud as an independent organization, and in 2015 the Board of Directors made the difficult decision to close operations and advocacy programs in Missouri.

-In order to ensure the future of our unique and vital clergy counseling service, Faith Aloud transferred this program to our allied organization, Backline.
+In order to ensure the future of our unique and vital clergy counseling service, Faith Aloud transferred this program to our allied organization, All-Options (formerly Backline).